tectalic/cpt-editor/readme.txt

 No. If you deactivate this plugin, your Custom Post Type definitions will revert to their defaults.

 = I found a bug.
-How can I contribute a patch or bug fix? = We'd love you to fork our [Github Repository](https://github.com/OM4/cpt-editor) and send us a pull request.
+How can I contribute a patch or bug fix? =

+We'd love you to fork our [Github Repository](https://github.com/OM4/cpt-editor) and send us a pull request.

+Alternatively, you can report a bug on our [Issue Tracker](https://github.com/OM4/cpt-editor/issues).

 == Screenshots ==
 1. The list of registered Custom Post Types
 1. The interface for editing a Custom Post Type

 == Changelog ==

+= 1.0.2 =
+* Documentation updates
+* US spelling
+* Screenshot updates

 = 1.0.1 =
 * Add support for customising WordPress' built-in Posts, Pages and Media dashboard menu labels.
 Thanks to Aaron Rutley for testing this.